The Supersonic Project: SIGOs, a Proposed Progenitor to Globular Clusters, and their Connections to Gravitational Wave Anisotropies: Comparison between analytical and numerical calculations

 where $dN/dM$ is defined in Eq.~(\ref{eq:NSIGOFunc}).
 We show the analytical calculations based on this equation in Figure \ref{fig:MSIGOComp}, solid lines, in all panels.
 From top to bottom, we consider $1,2,$ and $3~\sigma_{\rm vbc}$ effects, and compare these effects to the cumulative SIGO abundance estimated from our simulation boxes, shown as dashed lines.
 Note the consistency between the analytical and simulation SIGOs abundances at the range of few$\times 10^4$-few$\times 10^5$~M$_\odot$.

 At small masses ($M\approx10^4$~M$_\odot)$, the limited resolution of the simulation yields lower abundances.
-At large masses, Poisson fluctuations increase the uncertainty of our simulation results, again creating an apparent disagreement between our simulation results and analytic model.
+At large masses, Poisson fluctuations increase the uncertainty of our simulation results, again creating an apparent disagreement between our simulation results and analytic model\footnote{For example, the largest such fluctuation,for M$\sim$few$\times 10^5 {\rm M_\odot}$, is about a $3 \sigma$ deviation in the $2 \sigma_{\rm vbc}$ data.
+This represents a $1\%$ fluctuation, which is consistent with the largest fluctuations due to Poisson statistics we would expect in our data set.}.
 Given these caveats and the agreement over the relevant range we are confident that the analytical model provides a reasonable approach to estimate SIGO abundances.

 Therefore, the bottom panels of Figure \ref{fig:MSIGOComp} show analytical calculations only, analogous to those of Figure \ref{fig:MtotComp}.
 The bottom right panel shows our analytical results for comoving SIGO number densities as a function of mass at given values of the stream velocity.
 Here, unlike in the top panel, we integrate Equation (\ref{eq:NofMSIGO}) to infinity, rather than to the maximum mass we previously used to match simulations.
 We also find a simple relation between the SIGOs' cumulative number density as a function of mass $M_{\rm SIGO}$ and $\sigma_{\rm vbc}$ that fits the analytical model.